Dorine Chuigoue: Equatorial Guinea defender joins Michaela Abam at Real Betis | Goal.com

 Chuigoue joined Spanish side Logrono from Serbian women's champions Spartak Subotica in summer of 2018, made 42 appearances and scored three goals during her two-year sojourn.

-At international level, the 31-year-old played for Equatorial Guinea at the 2006 and 2018 Africa Women's Cup of Nations and was part of the country's campaign at the 2011 Women's World Cup.
+At international level, the 31-year-old played for Equatorial Guinea at four Africa Women's Cup of Nations, winning in 2008 and 2012 and was part of the team at the 2011 Women's World Cup.

 The signing of the centre-back will further swell the defensive options of Pier Luigi Cherubino's team for the new season, having finished 12th with 20 points from 21 matches in their last campaign.